etaques/tf_environment/README.md

 # terraform-aws-fun-land

 Basic scheme to have fun with multiple and isolated Hashicorp Terraform versions in one machine.
-This can help you to have several build environments each one with own aws credentials to perform tasks without re-work and not dirtying your operating system with different packages.
+This can help you to have several build environments each one with own aws credentials to perform tasks without re-work and not dirtying your operating system overwriting with different packages versions.

 This scheme uses modified version of official Hashicorp Terraform dockerfile plus following tools installed: